HermesMarc/hermesmarc.github.io/_posts/2024-06-11-computing-bezout-coefficients.md

 $$

 Thus we can read off the Bézout coefficients $$y_1 = -9$$ and $$y_2 = 11$$.
-As you can imagine this whole process can become quite tedious if the number of intermediary steps grows, and based on hands on experience as a student; the substitution with the subsequent simplification step is quite error prone when executed on paper.
+As you can imagine this whole process can become quite tedious if the number of intermediary steps grows, and based on hands on experience as a student I recall that the substitution and subsequent simplification steps are quite error prone when executed on paper.

 # A Better Way